tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_about.md

 folder: mydoc
 ---

+## Quick Intro
 My name is **Derric Bartholomew** aka **Mozzletoff**.
 I am a Husband and Father of 3 first.
 We currently live in the US on the east coast in Richmond VA.
 Previously, we're from south NJ right outside of Philly.
 We moved down to VA for school and stayed for the jobs.
 <br>
 <br>

+### What kicked off gaming for you Mozz?
+First game played was Super Mario 3 on NES when I was 5.
+I got to watch my Mom and Dad play while my brother and I sat there for what was probably only 10 minutes but at the time felt like hours...

+Second with Final Fantasy with my brother a dad.

+### What games do you play online?
+I dont know...
+Warcraft/Gold Farming!
+Multiboxing x4 Diablo 3.

+### What games do you play offline?
+Blizzard & Activision suite of games, Fornite, and Steam Library.
+Top 2 steam games?
+Divinity II & DOTA.

+[Here](https://drive.google.com/file/d/0B_KWu4K9rqXESTQwdEJROFlTa0k/view?usp=sharing) is a list of all the games available to Mozzle this very moment.

+## Prior Service record
 I am prior service, having served 6 years _(honorable discharge)_ in the NJ & VA National Guard.
 Deployed 1 time over sea's and multiple times state side for Hurricane Katrina & 5+ multiple state emergencies as/when needed.
 I had enjoyed my service and went in with one goal in mind... college education and to serve my country.
 I did both.
 <br>
 <br>

+## Education
 I went to college for a BS in Criminal Justice with a minor in Business while working full time.
 It took me 5 years /cringe.
+The minor helps me more today than my major.
+I have various certification in AWS, Comp TIA _(still counts!)_, Scrum Master, Product Owner, SAFe concepts, you get the idea...
 <br>
 <br>

+## Current Career
 I now have a full time career working for an Enterprise in big banking working in Operations as a Production Support/AWS Engineer.
 <br>
 <br>

+## Temporary Break until Real Life settles down & newborne gets healthy
 My main engagement to everyone use to be [Twitch TV](https://www.twitch.tv/mozzletoff) until the birth of my daughter back in june, born 2 months early.
 That is where I almost lost my wife and kiddo.
 Wife is absolutely fine now and we're in this hardship together <3 My daughter is who atm is stealing most of my attention physically, emotionally, spiritually, the list goes on - she's got it.
 <br>
 <br>